Trump says China is targeting U.S. farmers, being 'vicious'

 “China is targeting our farmers, who they know I love & respect, as a way of getting me to continue allowing them to take advantage of the U.S. They are being vicious in what will be their failed attempt.
 We were being nice - until now!”
 Trump wrote on Twitter.

-Farmers have been a particular target in the current clash over trade policy as other countries seek to retaliate for U.S. duties on Chinese goods as well as on steel and aluminum imports from the European Union, Canada and Mexico.
+American farmers have been a particular target in the global clash over trade policy as other countries seek to retaliate for U.S. duties on Chinese goods as well as on steel and aluminum imports from the European Union, Canada and Mexico.

 The affected countries have in turn targeted U.S. agricultural products, including soybeans, dairy, meat, produce and liquor.